 26.13 s.47 of the MHA 1983 provides that convicted prisoners can be transferred to hospital from prison if they meet the criteria set out in the section.
-Under s.49 the Secretary of State, if he or she thinks fit, can also direct that that person will be subject to the restrictions set out in s.41 of the Act as outlined above.
+Under s.49 the Secretary of State, if they think fit, can also direct that that person will be subject to the restrictions set out in s.41 of the Act as outlined above.
 This is known as a "restriction direction".